daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

 compile our code, etc. and we put the build artifacts (executables, etc.) into a folder whose name includes the hash so that we can reuse it.

-Here is an example shell session that should make this easier to visualize:
+Here is an example shell session that should make this a little easier to
+visualize:

 {% highlight bash %}
 $ bin/current-content-hash